muhme/joomla-branches-tester/README.md

 This setup is achieved using 13 Docker containers.
 Everything is fully scripted and can be easily parameterized for maximum flexibility.
 You'll notice the four orange Web Server containers, each running a different Joomla version.
-These containers are based on the `branch-*` folders, which are also available on the Docker host.
+These containers are based on the `joomla-*` folders, which are also available on the Docker host.

 :point_right: The version numbers referenced are current as of early August 2024.
               Since used branches are subject to frequent changes,